Jaspreet-x-singh/terraform-101/terraform/README.md

 - [ ] Integrate with GitHub Actions
 - [ ] Add diagrams using `terraform graph`

-# Terraform Azure Infrastructure
+## Terraform Azure Infrastructure

-This repository provisions core Azure infrastructure using **Terraform**.
+This repository provisions core Azure infrastructure using Terraform.
 It uses a modular design to keep resources reusable and maintainable.

----

 ## 📦 Backend Configuration

 Terraform state is stored remotely in Azure Storage for consistency and collaboration.
-The backend configuration is defined in `main.tf`:
+The backend configuration is defined in main.tf:

+hcl
 terraform {
   backend "azurerm" {
     resource_group_name  = "<RESOURCE_GROUP_FOR_BACKEND>"